openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussion_guidance_moderators.rst

 * Good or great content knowledge: stellar students from previous years often make good moderators.

-* Solid communication skills: the ability to organize positive, consistent, and effective communication with students, other moderators, and course staff.
+* Solid communication skills: the ability to organize positive, consistent, and effective communication with students, other moderators, and members of the course team.

-* Time: keeping up-to-date with the discussions for a large MOOC requires at least 5 hours per week for reading posts, replying to or editing posts, and communicating with the other moderators and course staff.
+* Time: keeping up-to-date with the discussions for a large MOOC requires at least 5 hours per week for reading posts, replying to or editing posts, and communicating with the other moderators and the course team.

 * Enthusiasm: this is the best predictor of moderator excellence!